XMDS/OP_0DD2FixAsm_call/README.md

 ### what is this ?
 `0DD2FixAsm_call`is a CLEO script for Android GTA.
 It fixes the problem of calling function of Android CLEO opcode 0DD2.
 You can now call functions with more than 4 parameters.
 Now, when you write cleo, you can use R4 to set the fifth parameter, and so on, you can use up to R49, and a total of 50 parameter settings (R0--R49) are supported.
 This cleo supports any version of Android GTASA/GTAVC/GTA3 games.
+Please do not modify the file name of this cleo casually, because it will cause the "byte unaligned" error and crash the game.

 ### Detailed description(Please be sure to read)
 When writing an Android CLEO script, if you need to call a function to complete some functions, there will be the following code: